-Addresses At 22 Cricket Street, Petrie Terrace, Queensland 4000
+Addresses At 24 Cricket Street, Petrie Terrace, Queensland 4000

 Type of place House

 Period Victorian 1860-1890

 Style Queenslander

-Lot plan L1_RP889955
+Lot plan L2_RP889955

 Key dates Local Heritage Place Since - 1 January 2004 Date of Citation - February 2011

 Construction Roof: Corrugated iron; Walls: Timber

-This is one of two dual houses that were erected c1889 to purpose-fit the small Petrie Terrace allotment owned by widow and investor Anne Dyne.
-Of the dual residences, this house was built using the then current 1880s home designs.
-The other residence incorporated two earlier small cottages that were moved and then joined together on the site.
+This is one of two dual houses that were erected circa 1889 to purpose-fit the small Petrie Terrace allotment owned by widow and investor Anne Dyne.
+Of the dual residences, this hybrid house incorporated two earlier small cottages.
+One cottage was relocated onto the site and then joined with the other cottage.
+It is thought that one of these earlier houses was John Rowland's cottage that was built circa 1877 at 24 Cricket Street.
+The next door residence was built using the then current 1880s home designs.
 The purpose was to allow Mrs Dyne to maximise the rental that she could obtain from her 15.5 perch inner-city block.
 It is a unique example of a nineteenth century small lot housing initiative practiced by an individual property owner.